 Penn E&R performed over 65 linear miles of wetland and water resource delineations for electric transmission line projects throughout eastern Pennsylvania.
 The projects were in support of reliability upgrades to infrastructure in existing rights-of-way and substations.

-Identification and delineation of wetlands and streams was also conducted to strategically determine routes of avoidance, to minimize encroachments and the needs for permit authorizations.
+Identification and delineation of wetlands and streams was also conducted to strategically determine routes of avoidance and to minimize encroachments and the need for permit authorizations.

-Penn E&R’s staff Professional Wetland Scientist (PWS) led the field delineations and prepared delineation reports included with permit applications submitted to the regulatory agencies.
-Procedures followed those detailed in the Corps of Engineers Wetlands Delineation Manual (1987) and subsequent Regional Supplements for the Eastern Mountains and Piedmont and Northcentral and Northeast Regions.
+Penn E&R’s staff of Professional Wetland Scientists (PWS) led the field delineations and prepared and submitted delineation reports and permit applications to regulatory agencies.
+Procedures followed those detailed in the Corps of Engineers Wetlands Delineation Manual and subsequent regional supplements for the Eastern Mountains and Piedmont and Northcentral and Northeast Regions.

 Penn E&R also performed botanical surveys to evaluate potential impacts to threatened and endangered plant species of concern.